IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/frontend-plugins.md

 title: Frontend Plugins
 ---

-Frontend plugins are the User Interface (UI) modules of the IndiGO platform.
+Frontend plugins are the User Interface (UI) modules of the TomTom IndiGO platform.
 Each frontend is an independent module encapsulating the UI of some distinct functionality in the platform.
-The IndiGO platform provides a number of default, or _stock_, frontend plugins, like the media player, or the phone, etc.
+The TomTom IndiGO platform provides a number of default, or _stock_, frontend plugins, like the media player, or the phone, etc.

 Each frontend is developed against a common set of stable platform APIs.
 These APIs can be used to create new frontends for the platform, or replace a stock plugin with your own customized